austinvhuang/openmemex/README.md

 The implementation is currently at functioning pre-alpha MVP maturity.
 It should primarily be used by contributing developers at this point.

-There's lots of functionality to fill in and we're happy to have contributors join development, can DM [@austinvhuang on twitter](https://twitter.com/austinvhuang), message me on the Hasktorch slack server, or [join the OpenMemex discord](https://discord.gg/Afm4SVQn).
+There's lots of functionality to fill in and we're happy to have contributors join development, can DM [@austinvhuang on twitter](https://twitter.com/austinvhuang), message me on the Hasktorch slack server, or [join the OpenMemex discord](https://discord.gg/mGy29Smv4g) (link fixed as of 10/24/2021).

 ## Implementer Notes